gorenje/millieons.org/a/life-death-and-ais.md

 The questions remain: *are we fine with AI making decisions on the life and death of humans **and** are we fine with not being able to reconstruct why the AI made the decision?*

-I will deal with the latter, the former has already been decided by us since we continue to do research into self driving cars.
+I will deal with the latter, the former has already been decided by our continued research into self driving cars.

 ### How to deal with the 'why'?

 To consider this question, we also have to establish who is responsible for an accident.
 The obvious answer is the manufacturer.
 But it's not that simple.
-For why this is the case, we only have to consider what happens with a plane crashes or fails.
+Road conditions also play a role.
+Is the state of the road bad?
+Was there a stop sign missing or vandalised?
+There are all sorts of mitigating conditions.

+As a comparison I will consider what happens when planes crash or fail.

 ### Planes, Trains and Automobiles

 When planes crash killing hundreds of people, the insurance companies have to pay compensation to families and loved ones of the victims.
 To decide which insurance companies, the fault of the crash needs to be established.
 So there is a definite interest to get to the bottom of what caused a plane to crash/fail.

 Expensive recovery operations to retrieve planes from the bottom of oceans (not to mention finding them first) are launched.
-Then potentially whole fleets of planes are grounded because manufacturers are found to be responsible.
+Then potentially whole fleets of planes are grounded because manufacturers are found to be at fault.

 If it turns out it was pilot error, the airline pays the compensation.
 If the anti-icing routines of planes at airports were the cause, then the airport pays.